gvwilson/sensibleadventures/maddy-roo/maddy-roo.md

 "Sorry."
 Maddy released her little sister and swallowed.
-Maybe the darkness hadn't been so bad after all...
+Maybe the darkness hadn't been so bad after all…

 The hard white light showed what Dockety's chest lamp had not.
 Faint water stains blotched the walls of the corridor.